1962 Georgia gubernatorial election

 The 1962 Georgia gubernatorial election was held on November 6, 1962.

 Carl Sanders won the Democratic primary on September 12 with 58.07% of the vote, defeating former governor Marvin Griffin.
 At this time, Georgia was a one-party state, and the Democratic nomination was tantamount to victory.
-Sanders won the November general election without an opponent.
+Sanders won the November general election without an opponent, the most recent such gubernatorial election in the United States.

 This election was notable for a number of reasons.
 First, it was the last Georgia gubernatorial election to date where the Republican Party did not field a candidate.
 Second, the primary election was the first that took place under a winner-take-all system, as the previously used County Unit System had been struck down by the US Supreme Court in Gray v.
 Sanders.
 Finally, upon election, Carl Sanders became the youngest governor of a state at the time (aged 37) and the first governor from an urban area since the 1920s.
 He beat former governor Marvin Griffin in the Democratic primary.